-We recognise that most old buildings will have defects and imperfections, which to some extent may form part of their appeal and character.
+I recognise that most old buildings will have defects and imperfections, which to some extent may form part of their appeal, charm and character.
 However, dampness, timber decay and structural movement are, in their various forms, the three most significant threats to any building.

-One of our unique skills is identifying the most appropriate set of priorities for any property, thereby avoiding works which may be costly and unnecessary.
+I believe that one of my primary skills is establishing a proportionate context and perspective, and proposing the most appropriate set of priorities for any property or client, thereby avoiding works which may be costly and unnecessary.

-Above all, whilst we can offer our advice and opinions, we will always respect a client’s own views, opinions and individual requirements, and in many cases we can provide solutions to clients working on a limited budget.
+Above all, whilst I can offer qualified advice and opinions, I will always respect a client’s own views, opinions and individual requirements, and in many cases can provide solutions to clients working on a limited budget.

 DAVID REYNOLDS – CSRT CSSW

-I have over 32 years’ experience in surveying, treating and repairing literally thousands of buildings of many types, including many Listed buildings.
+I have over 40 years’ experience in surveying, treating and repairing literally thousands of Cornish buildings of many types, including many Listed buildings.

-I live in Redruth, with my wife and our school-age son, in a Victorian terraced house in a quiet residential part of the town.
-Despite the demands of the business I ensure that I still make time for family and social life, and occasionally to indulge in my hobbies, which include sea fishing and mountain-biking.
+Despite the demands of the business I ensure that I still make time for my family and social life, and occasionally to indulge in my hobbies, which include sea fishing and mountain-biking.

 Knowledge and quality are at the heart of our business.
 David Reynolds Building Preservation is a member of the following trade organisations: